 In the second example (c.1960) the box has been re-designed and the reverse shows a colour photograph of Glengarriff Harbour, Co.
 Cork.
 Other packs show Clifden, Co.
 Galway.
 The court cards are those formerly used by Goodall & Son which by this time were being used by Waddingtons who printed these cards in their Irish subsidiary.

 During the 1960s Waddington's discontinued using their own court card designs in favour of those of Goodall & Son, but retaining the same Joker and Ace of Spades.
 As a rule, two Aces of Spades were printed with each pack, one with the company name, the other without.
 Either the named or the anonymous Ace was used, probably depending on the clients' preference.
 The other Ace was often affixed to the box.
-In the 1960s Emerald Isle series they also did cards with photographic scenes on the back of: "Trinity College, Dublin", "Custom House, Dublin" and "Bunratty Castle, Co Clare".
+In the 1960s Emerald Isle series they also did cards with photographic scenes on the back of: "Trinity College, Dublin", "Custom House, Dublin", "Ross Castle" and "Bunratty Castle, Co Clare".

 Great Southern Hotels series, c.1945-c.1970

 The first box lists the locations of Great Southern Hotels as: Parknasilla • Killarney • Kenmare • Galway • Mulrany • Sligo.
 Bundoran is added on the second box.
 Both the examples shown here show a colour photograph of Kenmare on the reverse.
 The court cards and Joker are to begin with standard Waddington's designs with six of the courts ‘unturned’.
 Later, around 1970, the former Goodall & Son court cards are used.

 Advertising packs are also found with Ormond Printing Co Ace of Spades.
 Some Ormond Printing Co packs are found with an extra Guinness is good for you card inviting the holder to a guided tour of the brewery.